 We know that now is the peak of digital transformation, so make sure your digital channels are interconnected and up-to-date.
 Keep in mind, 76% of customers prefer different channels depending on the context.

-Here are the top preferred channels of communication and how they’ve changed since 2019:
+Here are the top preferred channels of communication:

-You can build customer connections by showing you’re thinking about the current situation and interested in digitally innovating your business.
+You can build emotional connections with your customers by showing you’re thinking about the current situation and interested in digitally innovating your business.

 “69% of customers want companies to translate the products and services they’ve enjoyed all along into new formats (namely, digital versions of in-person experiences).”